Oyelowo/coding_practice/docker-udemy/aws.md

 various AWS services as thus:

 - Elastic Beanstalk instance - hosts Express server, React static files packaged in nginx and worker service

+  Some General Services.
+These are used rather than hosting our own container with these services on EBS because they automatically create and maintain redis instances and easy to scale.
+Also provide logging and maintenance with better security and easy to migrate off of EB since they can be accessed from anywhere.
+For RDS, they also provide automated backups and rollbacks
-- AWS Elastic Cache - hosts Redis service
+- AWS Elastic Cache - hosts Redis service.
+Can be used with any other applications and not just elastic beanstalk
-- AWS Relational Database Service(RDS) - hosts postgres
+- AWS Relational Database Service(RDS) - hosts postgres.
+Can be used with any other applications and not just elastic beanstalk